Disinfecting drinking water

 Can I use a water filter to disinfect water?

-What should I use disinfected water for?
+What should I use treated or bottled water for?

 If you need to disinfect your water, use treated or bottled water for the following activities: